Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Romantic Thriller: The main relationship(s) evolve, grow and strengthen amidst any suspense, tension and threats encountered, which are usually faced by the couple(s) featured.

-Examples: Sliver, The Handmaiden, The Adjustment Bureau, Rebecca
+Examples: Sliver, The Handmaiden, The Adjustment Bureau, Rebecca, Vertigo, The Tourist

 Spy Thriller: The suspense comes from the dangers associated with espionage.